LEMTideman/Agentic-AI-course/README.md

 # Agentic-AI-course
-Homework for the agentic AI course by Alexey Grigorev
+Homework-related material in the context of the online course about agentic AI by Alexey Grigorev.
+See "AI Bootcamp: From RAG to Agents" on Maven.